 Jarvis Pierce went to Harrisburg and was a "court-house fixture" there till he died.
 James, one of his boys, was elected County Clerk there and served many years.4

-Eliza Pierce, the oldest child, married John R. Allen in 18385 and had at least seven children.6 Permelia Pierce married Amos Shain in 18547 and died in 1859 from childbirth just after the birth of their only child, Robert.8 James Pierce died sometime before his father's death.9 James' daughter, Eliza, married Pleasant N. Pope and had four children, all mentioned in Jarvis's will.
+Eliza Pierce, the oldest child, married John R. Allen in 1838 in Jefferson County, Illinois,5 and had at least seven children.
+Her husband John died in July 1866 in Jefferson County and is buried in the West Salem Cemetery in Mt.
+Vernon, Illinois.
+Eliza remarried in January 1870 to Benjamin W. Towner, a widower.
+Eliza and five of her younger children were living with him in the 1870 census.
+Benjamin, twelve years younger than Eliza, remarried after she died sometime before 1880 and eventually moved to Laramie, Wyoming, where he is buried.
+He apparently married again also.6 Permelia Pierce married Amos Shain in 18547 and died in 1859 from childbirth just after the birth of their only child, Robert.8 James Pierce died sometime before his father's death.9 James' daughter, Eliza, married Pleasant N. Pope and had four children, all mentioned in Jarvis's will.

-Sally must have died because in 1845, Jarvis married the widow of William Jefferson Gatewood, a lawyer living in Gallatin County.10 His new wife, Elewisa Adeline Rumsey Hubbard Gatewood had four Gatewood children.
-The courts appointed Jarvis Pierce their legal guardian.11 In 1850, three of the Gatewood children were living with Jarvis and Elewisa in Equality, Gallatin County, Illinois.12 Permelia Pierce was also living with them at this time.
+Sally must have died because in 1845 Jarvis married the widow of William Jefferson Gatewood, a lawyer living in Gallatin County.10 His new wife, Elewisa Hubbard Gatewood had eight Gatewood children.
+In 1850 the courts appointed Jarvis Pierce the legal guardian of four of them: Williamson, Ephraim, Nancy and Isaac.11 In 1850, three of the Gatewood children were living with Jarvis and Elewisa in Equality, Gallatin County, Illinois.12 Permelia Pierce was also living with them at this time.
 Another Pierce daughter listed in the census is Mary E. [ E for Elewisa?] who was two years old in 1850, the daughter of Jarvis and Elewisa.
 In 1862, Mary E., nearly fifteen, married Zephaniah Phillips.
 13

-In September 1866, the divorce was final and Jarvis married Unity Barnes, a widow, who had been a servant in the 1860 census.18 In the 1870 census, there was a daughter, 10-year-old Dora, who later married Fred Burgner.19 Lucy Bender, who wrote a history of the Pierce family, says Jarvis married Unity in 1859, but the marriage record says 1866.20 According to the 1880 census, Dora's mother was born in Illinois, which was Unity's place of birth.21
+In September 1866, the divorce was final and Jarvis married Unity Barnes, a widow, who had been a servant in the 1860 census.18 In the 1870 census, there was 10-year-old Dora, Jarvis and Unity's daughter, who later married Fred Burgner.19 Lucy Bender, who wrote a history of the Pierce family, says Jarvis married Unity in 1859, but the marriage record says 1866.20 According to the 1880 census, Dora's mother was born in Illinois, which was Unity's place of birth.21

 In 1880, Jarvis was 79 years old, still living with Unity, his wife.22 Dora, nineteen, was married to Fred Burgner, and all were living in the same house.
 Dora was a big source of information for Lucy Bender, who wrote the family history.23 Jarvis would have been around sixty when Dora was born.